The Fifth Dynasty

 He was the fifth king of the 5th Dynasty.

-Artifacts found at the sight show that the name of his pyramid is "Divine is Neferefre's Power."
+Artifacts found at the site show that the name of his pyramid was called "Divine is Neferefre's Power."
 All the other buildings of Neferefre's mortuary complex were erected under the reign of his brother, Nyuserre Ini.
 While exploring ruins of the mortuary complex, a Czech archaeological expedition discovered papyri of temple accounts, statues of the king, decorated plates and many seal prints.

 Pieces of mummy wrappings and bones were also found, which were discovered to be the remains of Neferefre.
-The anthropological analysis of his mummy reveals him to have died in his early twenties, between 20 and 23 Years, according to Verner.
-This evidence accords well for a king who died relatively soon into his reign.
+An anthropological analysis of his mummy reveals the king to have died in his early twenties, at between 20 and 23 years old.
+This evidence accords well for a king who died relatively soon into his reign and left an unfinished tomb.

 He was the sixth king of the Fifth Dynasty.